marikapop/biohackathon-projects-2022/31/bhxiv/paper.md

 # Introduction

 Biohackathon project 31 "The What & How in data management: Improving connectivity between RDMkit and FAIR Cookbook" was proposed by the joint editorial board of the [RDMkit](https://rdmkit.elixir-europe.org) and [FAIR Cookbook](https://faircookbook.elixir-europe.org/content/home.html).
-The aims of the project were 3-fold:
+The aims of the project were 3-fold.

-- Improve the technical interoperability between RDMkit & FAIR Cookbook
+- Improve the technical interoperability between RDMkit & FAIR Cookbook.
-- Clarify and illustrate the ELIXIR research data management ecosystem for users
+- Clarify and illustrate the ELIXIR research data management ecosystem for users.
-- Perform a gap analysis of the ecosystem for targeted content improvements
+- Perform a gap analysis of the ecosystem for targeted content improvements.

 # Improving the technical interoperability and sustainability